tomgxz/Kraken/README.md

 <!--

-MERMAID MINDMAP DOESNT WORK IN GITHUB MARKDOWN YET SO USE AN IMAGE INSTEAD
+MERMAID MINDMAP DOESN'T WORK IN GITHUB MARKDOWN YET, SO USE AN IMAGE INSTEAD

 ```mermaid
 %%{init:{